allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 ### Provide unlimited modelling space

 Why is it important?
 Because you want participants to explore and experiment during the workshop.
-You don't want to impose limits on them or to allow a situation where someone doesn't add an event because there is no space left.
+You don’t want to impose limits on them or to allow a situation where someone doesn’t add an event because there is no space left.

 When your session is offline: